 What are the differences between Hoshin Kanri, Balanced Scorecard and OKR methods

-In this blog we take a closer look at the three most used strategy deployment methods – Objectives and Key Results (OKR), Hoshin Kanri (HK), and Balanced Scorecard (BSC) – and we compare how they support strategy execution.
-OKR, HK, and BSC are not cookbooks that lead to a 100% certain outcome, but rather frameworks for actions that are adjusted to company needs when executing strategies.
+In this blog, we explore three common strategy deployment methods: Objectives and Key Results (OKR), Hoshin Kanri (HK), and Balanced Scorecard (BSC).
+We compare how each supports strategy execution.
+OKR, HK, and BSC aren’t exact formulas but adaptable frameworks for strategy execution.

 Objectives and Key Results (OKR)